Twin Cities Campus

 Art History Concentrations

 Take 9 or more credits from the following:

 Take 6 or more credits from the following:

 Take at least 3 credits of 5xxx- or 8xxx-level Art History courses in addition to ArtH 8001.

 ARTH 8001 - Art Historiography: Theory and Methods (3.0 cr)

 or ARTH 8xxx

-Take 9 or more credits.
-At least 3 of these credits must be from the following:
+Take 9 or more credits of electives, in consultation with Director of Graduate Studies.
+At least 3 credits must be from the following:

 or ARTH 8xxx

-Take remaining 6 credits in courses that do not focus on art history in content outside of the department.
+Take at least 6 credits outside the department that do not focus on art history.

 Examples of potential concentrations include: